GPUEngineering/GPUtils/README.md

 x.deviceCopyTo(y); // x ---> y
 ```

+The copy constructor has also been implemented; to hard-copy a vector just
+do `DeviceVector<float> myCopy(existingVector)`.

-Lasly, a not so efficient method that should only be used for
+Lastly, a not so efficient method that should only be used for
 debugging, if at all, is `fetchElementFromDevice`, which fetches
 one element of the vector to the host; for the love of god, do
 not put this in a loop.